microsoft/painless-config/README.md

 1. Environment variable
 1. Closest ancestor env.json to the working directory
+1. Closest ancestor env.yaml to the working directory
 1. Return undefined

 # Fallback
-If an environment variable cannot be found then the library will begin walking up the tree from the current working directory until it finds an env.json file.
+If an environment variable cannot be found then the library will begin walking up the tree from the current working directory until it finds an env.json or env.yaml file.

 The env.json must have the following structure:
 ```javascript